veerasudhan98/node/doc/api/stream.md

 asking for more data (via calling `readable._read()`).
 Watermarks do not enforce a strict memory limitation in general.
 Specific stream implementations may choose to enforce stricter limits but doing so is optional.
-Specifically, `highWaterMark` a threshold, not a limit.
+Specifically, `highWaterMark` is a threshold, not a limit.

 Because [`Duplex`][] and [`Transform`][] streams are both `Readable` and `Writable`, each maintains *two* separate internal buffers used for reading and